hyosung11/Launch-School/Courses/journal.md

 09:24 Reading a chapter a day of The Programmer's Brain and that's good for me.
 I will fiddle around a bit, take a walk around the block, do my warmup exercises and then relax before my interview assessment at 11:00.

 09:59 Right before I do my warmup and my hands are stiff from being outside in the cold.
+I am looking forward to this interview assessment.
+All is well.
+It will be fun!

+10:23 I did my warmup but forgot to test on the first two problems.
+My hands are still stiff from the winter walk outside.

+10:35 I feel ready to take the interview assessment now.
+I have 25 minutes left before I start.

+10:47 A few minutes before my interview assessment

+1. Code with confidence
+2. Test test test
+3. Refer to my algorithm

+11:38 done solved both problems

+code is working

+reverse
+threeIsMyNumber

+algorithm that works
+communicative more

+11:55 The assessment is over and I solved both problems.
+All is well.